iboutsikas/iboutsikas.github.io/docs/6.2.0/configuration.md

       about: |
         Hi, I'm Florian or `@qwtel`...

-Now, if an author's `about` value isn't empty, the text will appear (markdownifyed) at the bottom of each blog post and project*, as well as at the top of a page using the `about` and `welcome`\* layout.
+If an author's `about` value isn't empty, the text will appear (markdownifyed) at the bottom of each blog post and project*, as well as at the top of pages using the `about` and `welcome`\* layout.

 ### Dealing with multiple authors
 The first entry in `authors.yml` will be used as the default author.